amabdulr/CNWG/Chunking.md

 ---

 ### Task

+🔠 Reminder: Use sentence case for chunk titles.

 > 1. Read the user-provided content carefully.
 > 2. Identify the **main task** the user is expected to perform.